torvalds/linux/Documentation/i2c/smbus-protocol.rst

 SMBus layer and are described here for completeness.
 They are *NOT* defined by the SMBus specification.

-I2C block transactions do not limit the number of bytes transferred but the SMBus layer places a limit of 32 bytes.
+I2C block transactions do yest limit the number of bytes transferred but the SMBus layer places a limit of 32 bytes.